-To improve the score of this indicator, the client must propose an action plan that will improve performance of the management to be equivalent to the 80 Scoring Guidepost -"Based on the outcomes of research projects, models and estimates of resilience and recovery potential of the main dependent species are being developed to take account of impacts of the fishery, important aspects of ecosystem dynamics, environmental uncertainty and factors external to the fishery."
+To improve the score of this indicator, the client must propose an action plan that will improve performance of the management to be equivalent to the 80 Scoring Guidepost - "Based on the outcomes of research projects, models and estimates of resilience and recovery potential of the main dependent species are being developed to take account of impacts of the fishery, important aspects of ecosystem dynamics, environmental uncertainty and factors external to the fishery."

-The client must ensure that models and estimates of resilience and recovery potential of the main dependent species in the fishery are being developed.
-In addition, the client must ensure that the models developed will take account of impacts from the fishery and the uncertainty surrounding the models and data.
+The client must create models and estimates of resilience and recovery potential of the main dependent species in the fishery.
+The client must ensure that the models developed take account of impacts from the fishery and the uncertainty surrounding the models and data.